Farwatch/jest/docs/Configuration.md

 Automatically restore mock state between every test.
 Equivalent to calling `jest.restoreAllMocks()` between each test.
 This will lead to any mocks having their fake implementations removed and restores their initial implementation.

+### `restoreSpies` [boolean]

+Default: `false`

+Automatically restore mock state between every test.
+Equivalent to calling `jest.restoreAllSpies()` between each test.
+This will lead to any mocks having their fake implementations removed and restores their initial implementation.

 ### `rootDir` [string]

 Default: The root of the directory containing your jest's [config file](#) _or_ the `package.json` _or_ the [`pwd`](http://en.wikipedia.org/wiki/Pwd) if no `package.json` is found